Nutrinza Limited Terms of Trade

 5.9 Waivers

-The Buyer agrees that nothing in sections 114(1)(a), 133 and 134 of the PPSA shall apply to the Sale Contract or these terms, or the security created under the Sale Contract or these terms, and waives the Buyer's rights under sections 120(2), 121, 125, 129 and 131 of the PPSA.
-The Buyer waives the right to receive a copy of any verification statement confirming registration of a financing statement or financing change statement relating to the security interest under the Sale Contract and these terms.
+The Buyer agrees that nothing in sections 114(1)(a), 133 and 134 of the PPSA shall apply to the Sales Contract or these Terms of Trade, or the security created under the Sales Contract or these Terms of Trade, and waives the Buyer's rights under sections 120(2), 121, 125, 129 and 131 of the PPSA.
+The Buyer waives the right to receive a copy of any verification statement confirming registration of a financing statement or financing change statement relating to the security interest under the Sales Contract and these Terms of Trade.

 6. Cancellation